SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 on the Octoclock-g clock distribution unit.
 An unused PPS signal can be used from the Octoclock-g to help NTP discipline the Borealis computer's onboard clock.
-In ideal conditions, with PPS disciplined NTP running, the Borealis computers at several SuperDARN Canada sites are disciplined to within a few microseconds of true GPS time.
+In ideal conditions, with PPS disciplined NTP running, the Borealis computers at several SuperDARN Canada sites are disciplined to within a few microseconds of UTC time.
 This is several orders of magnitude better than without a PPS signal.

 To utilize this ability of NTP, a coaxial cable needs to be modified so that one end connects to the